KRR-Oxford/DeepOnto/docs/bio-ml.md

 - **Ontology Pruning**: Obtaining a sub-ontology subject to a list of preserved class IRIs.
 For Mondo ontologies, classes are preserved based on the **reference mappings**; For UMLS ontologies, classes are preserved based on the **semantic types** (see [Ontology Pruning](#ontology-pruning)).
 - **Subsumption Mapping Construction**: Reference subsumption mappings are constructed from the reference equivalence mappings, subject to target class deletion, i.e., if an equivalence mapping is used for constructing a subsumption mapping, its target ontology class will be removed to enforce direct subsumption matching (see [Ontology Pruning](#subsumption-mapping-construction)).
 - **Candidate Mapping Generation**: To evaluate an OM system using ranking-based metrics, we generate a list of negative candidate mappings for each reference mapping using different heuristics (see [Ontology Pruning](#candidate-mapping-generation)).
-- **Locality Module Enrichment** (NEW!): In the OAEI 2023 version, we enrich the pruned ontologies with classes that serve as context (and marked as **not used in alignment**) for the existing classes, using the **locality module** technique ([code](https://github.com/ernestojimenezruiz/logmap-matcher/blob/master/src/test/java/uk/ac/ox/krr/logmap2/test/oaei/CreateModulesForBioMLTrack.java)).
+- **Locality Module Enrichment** (NEW :star2:): In the OAEI 2023 version, we enrich the pruned ontologies with classes that serve as context (and marked as **not used in alignment**) for the existing classes, using the **locality module** technique ([code](https://github.com/ernestojimenezruiz/logmap-matcher/blob/master/src/test/java/uk/ac/ox/krr/logmap2/test/oaei/CreateModulesForBioMLTrack.java)).
 OM systems can utilise these additional classes as auxiliary information while omitting them in the alignment process; the final evaluation will omit these additional classes as well.

 ## Links